workjonathan/kronofoto/README.md

 Another command attempts to find images in a directory and associate them with those records.
 It's currently misses a lot of info.

     ./manage.py importphotos archive/

+You may also need to build the search index:

+    ./manage build_index

 The test server can then be started up: